AssSam7/d3-fitness-tracker/README.md

 ### 5. Form reset

-If everything goes well and document is stored, clear the input field and any error message.
+If everything goes well and document is stored, clear the input fields and any error message.

 ```javascript
 .then(() => {